Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Experimental Results

 \subsubsection{Stability of the Safe Set}

-We compare a Gaussian process (GP) based approach and our proposed framework in terms of safety recovery.
-Random explorations by uniformly random control inputs are conducted for the first $20$ seconds corresponding to $1000$ iterations under the dynamics $\sigh^{*}:=[1;9.81;1/0.027]$.
-Then, we change the simulated dynamics and observe if the quadrotor is stabilized on the safe set.
-To clearly visualize the difference between a GP-based approach and our proposed framework, we let the new agent dynamics be $\sigh^{*}:=[1;9.81;5/0.027]$, which is an extreme situation where the maximum input generates very large acceleration.
+In terms of safety recovery, we compare a GP-based approach, which tends to be less adaptive to time-varying systems, and a set-theoretical adaptive model learning algorithm with monotone approximation property.
+Random explorations by uniformly random control inputs are conducted for the first $20$ seconds corresponding to $1000$ iterations under the dynamics $\sigh^{*}=[1;9.81;1/0.027]$.
+Then, we change the simulated dynamics and observe if the quadrotor is stabilized on the set of augmented safe states.
+To clearly visualize the difference between the GP-based approach and the adaptive model learning algorithm, we let the new agent dynamics be $\sigh^{*}=[1;9.81;5/0.027]$, which is an extreme situation where the maximum input generates very large acceleration.